Online Smoothed Demand Management: Learning Data-Driven Decisions

-\textbf{Remark. \ } \PALD exhibits some similarities with existing approaches for data-driven algorithms: for instance, \citet{Zeynali:21:DataDriven} learn the best exponent for an exponential threshold function in the online knapsack problem---our approach is distinguished by its expressiveness in allowing any arbitrary threshold function while retaining worst-case guarantees. \citet{Li:22:ExpertCalibrated} learn an ML model to solve online convex optimization that is calibrated (although not guaranteed) to be robust with respect to a baseline---in contrast, \PALD allows us to specify the worst-case level performance we are willing to incur, and to learn an algorithm that performs well subject to that constraint with certainty.
+\textbf{Remark. \ } \PALD is similar to certain existing approaches, but distinct in important ways.
+For instance, \citet{Zeynali:21:DataDriven} propose learning the best exponent for an exponential threshold function in the online knapsack problem---our approach is distinguished by its expressiveness in allowing any arbitrary threshold function while retaining worst-case guarantees.
+Our concept of ``learning a threshold'' is structurally similar to the notion of learning dual functions in online convex optimization~\cite{Lobos:21}---\PALD is distinguished by the ``robustness certificate,'' which additionally guarantees a certain (adversarial) competitive ratio. \citet{Li:22:ExpertCalibrated} learn an ML model to solve online convex optimization that is calibrated (although not guaranteed) to be robust with respect to a baseline---in contrast, \PALD allows us to specify the worst-case level performance we are willing to incur, and to learn an algorithm that performs well subject to that constraint with certainty.